 NUND 450.
 Applied Statistics.
 3 Units.

 This course provides an advanced overview of the assumptions and applications necessary to analyze and interpret questions and research related to clinical practice.
 Emphasis will be on statistical interpretation of research.
 During the course, data management, statistical analysis, and data interpretation, as well as univariate, bivariate, and multivariate statistics such as ANOVA and ANCOVA will be examined.
 The data analysis process will be examined and deconstructed throughout the course.
+Offered as NUND 450 and NURS 532.
 Prereq: STAT 201 or equivalent within past 5 years.

 NUND 504.
 Theories for Nursing Practice and Scholarship.
 3 Units.

-This initial course in the Doctor of Nursing Practice program examines the nature of theory, theory development in nursing, and significant conceptualizations of nursing.
-Application of mid-range theory to practice, practice change, and scholarship is explored.
-Recommended preparation: Post Masters graduate standing or permission of faculty.
+This initial course in the Doctor of Nursing Practice program will examine perspectives of the discipline, the nature of theory, theory development in nursing, and significant conceptualizations of nursing and related disciplines.
+Application of theory to practice, practice change and scholarship will be explored.

 NUND 506.
 Leadership in Organizations and Systems.
 3 Units.